junxit/us-congress-bills-111/metadata.md

 - 2009-07-30 — Introduced in Senate
 - 2009-07-30 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs. (text of measure as introduced: CR S8562-8564)
 - 2009-07-30 — Sponsor introductory remarks on measure.
 (CR S8562)
+- 2009-08-05 — Referred to the Committee on Veterans' Affairs.
+- 2009-08-05 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S8863, S8890)
+- 2009-08-05 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S8863, S8890)